-In the Hazus Hurricane Model, the coupled surge and wave models have been modified to use the hurricane wind field model in Hazus developed by ARA.
+In the Hazus Hurricane Model, the coupled surge and wave models have been modified to use the hurricane wind field model..
 The primary motivation for this decision was to use the same validated and peer reviewed wind field model for predicting both direct wind damage and coastal surge damage.
 In addition, the storm tide estimates obtained from SLOSH using the hurricane wind field model are more accurate, on average, than the storm tide estimate obtained from SLOSH using the default SLOSH wind field model.
 For more information on the validation studies for the surge models, please contact the Hazus Help Desk (see Section 1.5) for the Hazus Hurricane Model Technical Manual Appendices (FEMA, 2021).

-The steps required to import a user-supplied surge depth grid created outside of Hazus are found in the Hazus Model Flood Technical Manual (FEMA, 2021).
+The steps required to import a user-supplied surge depth grid created outside of Hazus are found in the Hazus Model Flood User Guidance (FEMA, 2022).